jonny-levi/k8s/README.md

 Currently this Ansible automation is tested on Ubuntu 18.04 and Ubuntu 22.04.

 1. Download Ubuntu iso and create at least 3 virtual-machines.
-2. Assign 3 different IP address for each vm.
+2. Assign IP address for each vm.
+3. Creat same user and password for each vm.
-3. Name the vm machines accordingly (ansible, worker-node-xxxx, master-node-xxxx)
+4. Ansible will name the vm according the hosts.yml file in the inventory directory (ansible, worker-node-xxxx, master-node-xxxx)

 *************************
 Installing Ansible server